Autoneum: History

 Autoneum established a further joint venture in 2014 with Korean automotive supplier SH Global.
 Autoneum Korea Ltd. has its registered office in Incheon, South Korea.

 In June 2015, the German Federal Cartel Office imposed fines totaling 75 million euros on five automotive suppliers, including the German subsidiary of Autoneum due to illegal price fixing in the period from 2005 to 2013.
 Autoneum paid a fine of 29.5 million euros.

 A new Autoneum plant commenced operations in 2016 in the Mexican city of San Luis Potosí.
 Together with the production facilities in Hermosillo and Silao (site of subsidiary UGN), the company therefore has three plants in Mexico and a sales and engineering office in Mexico City.

 Autoneum founded its “Competence Center New Mobility” in the Californian city of Sunnyvale, USA, in 2017, where among other things acoustics and thermal management components for electric vehicles are being developed.
 In the same year, the company opened its new North America Headquarters in Novi (Michigan), USA.
 Also in 2017, Autoneum expanded the existing collaboration with Nittoku and Toyota Boshoku with the foundation of a joint venture for research and development in vehicle acoustics.

 With new plants in Yantai, Changsha, Pinghu and Shenyang Tiexi, the automotive supplier expanded its production capacities in China in 2017 and 2018 to a total of ten locations.
 Autoneum opened a further production facility in Komárom, Hungary, in 2018.
 The plant manufactures lightweight components for acoustic and thermal management and is the company’s sixth Eastern European production site.
 Production also started in the same year at a second plant in San Luis Potosí so that Autoneum is now represented with a total of five locations in Mexico.

-In 2023 Autoneum announces to acquire Borgers
+In January 2023, Autoneum announced the acquisition of the Borgers automotive business.
+The acquisition was completed successfully following the submission of all antitrust approvals with effect as of April 1, 2023.
+With the acquisition of the German company, Autoneum has further expanded its global market leadership in sustainable acoustic and thermal management for vehicles.

+In March 2024, Autoneum announced the expansion of its production capacities in the Asian growth markets China and India with two new plants in the Chinese province of Jilin and Pune in Western India.